webpack-contrib/compression-webpack-plugin/README.md

 [Brotli](https://en.wikipedia.org/wiki/Brotli) is a compression algorithm originally developed by Google, and offers compression superior to gzip.

-Node 10.16.0 and later has [native support](https://nodejs.org/api/zlib.html#zlib_zlib_createbrotlicompress_options) for Brotli compression in its zlib module.
+Node.js v10.16.0 and later includes [native support](https://nodejs.org/api/zlib.html#zlib_zlib_createbrotlicompress_options) for Brotli compression in its `zlib` module.

-We can take advantage of this built-in support for Brotli in Node 10.16.0 and later by just passing in the appropriate `algorithm` to the CompressionPlugin:
+You can take advantage of this built-in support for Brotli in Node 10.16.0 and later by just passing in the appropriate `algorithm` to the CompressionPlugin:

 **webpack.config.js**